eltercero/uatu/README.md

 Uatu is a Wrapper for the Marvel API.
 See [the API](http://developer.marvel.com) for more details.
 This a work in progress.

-Right now, Uatu relies on [Hashie::Mash](https://github.com/intridea/hashie) to build ruby objects with the API response.
+Uatu relies on OpenStruct to build ruby objects with the API response.

 Uatu is [also](http://en.wikipedia.org/wiki/Uatu) a member of The Watchers, that nice extraterrestrial race who monitor life of other species.